 Divorce is never easy.
 The whole process is long, daunting, expensive, and stressful.
-Once you have decided that your marriage is over it may be hard to start the process (e.g. hiring an attorney, filing a Petition for Dissolution of Marriage).
-Most important, you have to be ready.
-There are many personal factors that must be considered.
-But there are also practical and legal factors that should be considered.
+Once you have decided that your marriage is over, it may be hard to start the process (e.g. hiring an attorney, filing a Petition for Dissolution of Marriage).
+Most importantly, you have to be ready.
+While there are many personal factors that must be considered, there are also practical and legal factors that should be considered, too.
 This article is intended to highlight the pros and cons of filing sooner rather than later.

 Your spouse will be subject to a judge’s order.
 This is important if you suspect your spouse is hiding or depleting assets or not acting in the best interests of the children.
 For example, the Court can order your spouse to stop using certain bank accounts or to behave a certain way toward your children.
 This is not possible if there is no pending divorce case.

 If you have minor children, then a parenting schedule must be set.
 Also, decision making responsibilities (on behalf of the child) need to be allocated between the parents.
 A parent’s role in the caretaking responsibilities of a child is a factor courts consider in resolving disputes on these parenting issues.
 However, generally, courts will look to the two years prior to the filing of the divorce.
 If your spouse was historically minimally involved in these responsibilities, he/she could begin to take a more active role while you wait to file in an effort to put him/her in a better position once the divorce is filed.